Is your community building enterprising?

 We want to hear from you if you have brought more income to your community centre or hall in creative, enterprising ways.
 This might be through trying to attract new and different hirers like local businesses, public services, or wedding parties.
 Or maybe you have raised money by hiring out equipment or selling snacks and drinks.
 Have you thought about installing a smoothie bike..?

 We need people to inspire and encourage the group of budding community entrepreneurs on our new Community Business Trade Up programme!
 Could you come and tell our students about your enterprise experiences; what worked for you, what pitfalls to avoid, what you’ve learnt for the future.
 These are one-hour sessions and we can pay for your time, along with your travel costs.

-If you’re interested or would like to know more, please email Sandie Davis or call her on 01962 857384.
+If you’re interested or would like to know more, please email Fergus Lyons or call him on 01962 857384.
 If you’re not sure what ‘community business’ is all about then the Power to Change website is a great place to start – at the homepage or go straight to their grants information.